DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 #(chameleon64 chameleon64v2 de10lite deca neptuno sidi uareloaded mist atlas_cyc...)
 #(e.g. Q18 = /home/jordi/bin/intelFPGA_lite/17.1/quartus/bin)
 gedit site.mk
-#Go back to root folder and do a make with board target (deca, neptuno, uareloaded, atlas_cyc, ...).
+#Go back to the root folder and do a make with board target (deca, neptuno, uareloaded, atlas_cyc, ...).
 If not specified it will compile for all targets.
 cd ..
 make BOARD=deca
 #When asked just accept default settings with Enter key
-#You could also define more than one board if you want
+#You could also define more than one board if you want:
-make BOARD=deca\ atlas_cyc
+# make BOARD=deca\ atlas_cyc
 ```

 * `make` will do `make init`, followed by `make compile` for all boards defined in the makefile.